designforphysicalinteraction/design6397project2/README.md

 Clone the repository with git or download the code from the repository as a zip file.

+## Mac Install Instructions
-If you don't have Node installed on your computer, first install NVM (https://github.com/nvm-sh/nvm):
+If you don't have Node installed on your computer, first install [NVM](https://github.com/nvm-sh/nvm) in the terminal:

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
     nvm install 23